Skip to main

 A complete Elevate application includes:

-• Documentation of Disability (current and comprehensive)
+• Documentation of Disability (current and comprehensive) to be emailed directly to elevate@mcdaniel.edu.

-• Professional Support Overview Form
+• Initiate the Professional Support request by completing the Professional Support Overview Request Form

-• This form must be submitted by a provider currently working directly with the applicant.
-The Professional Support Overview Form includes a thorough assessment of the student’s academic, behavioral, and social performance.
-Appropriate providers may include a special educator, learning specialist, executive functioning coach, therapist, medical provider, or another professional who routinely interacts with the student.
+• Upon submitting the Professional Support Request form an email will sent to the professional/provider you submitted with an encrypted link to the Professional Support Provider Form.
+This form must be submitted by a professional/provider currently working directly with the applicant.
+Applicants are strongly encouraged to notify the designated provider that they will be receiving an email with a link to the Professional Support Provider Form.
+The form includes a thorough assessment of the applicant's academic, behavioral, and social performance.
+Appropriate providers may include a special educator, learning specialist, executive functioning coach, therapist, medical provider, or another professional who routinely interacts with the applicant.
+Note: Any letters of recommendation submitted with your application for admission to McDaniel College will not meet this requirement.

 • All applicants are asked to respond to the following prompt: “Please describe how you believe Elevate will help you be successful at McDaniel.”